-At this point, it is essential to differentiate hypnotherapy from popular conceptions of hypnosis portrayed in TV and movies.
-Hypnotherapy and clinical hypnosis are legitimate treatments and not a spectacle intended to entertain a group of people.
-With hypnotherapy, no one is forced to quack like a duck or become instantly attracted to strangers.
+Hypnotherapy is a legitimate treatment approach and not a spectacle intended to entertain a group of people.
+No one is forced to quack like a duck or become instantly attracted to strangers.
 Hypnotherapy is not about losing control of one’s freedom and independence.
-Instead, it is about gaining power and control over issues adversely influencing life.2
+Instead, it is about gaining power and control over issues adversely influencing the person’s life.2

 Additionally, the fear that someone will lose their memory or experience periods of amnesia during and after hypnosis are mostly false.
 In reality, most people will recall everything that happens during a hypnotherapy session.2